 Accepted students who desire to bring their family members with them to Gordon-Conwell must receive approval from the seminary prior to arrival in the United States.
 They must show proof of sufficient funds to cover living expenses and all transportation costs for family members.
 The United States government requires that proof of financial support be given before the proper forms for entrance to this country can be granted.

 Each year, Gordon-Conwell is able to offer a limited number of scholarships to highly qualified international students for full-time study, beginning in the fall semester.
-To be considered for this scholarship, international applicants must complete their application by the December 5th that precedes the date of expected enrollment.
-Click here for more information.

 Students currently holding a tourist visa (B-1/B-2) or students arriving in the United States from a member country of the Visa Waiver Program must still obtain an F-1 student visa in order to pursue a degree program at Gordon-Conwell.
 U.S. regulations do not allow persons who enter on a tourist visa or the Visa Waiver Program to enroll in an academic program while in the U.S. This restriction applies to all degree programs at Gordon-Conwell, including short-term programs and summer and inter terms.
 Students with immigrant or non-immigrant statuses other than F-1 or B-1/B-2 must contact the Admissions Office to provide further details.
 Students will be required to provide a copy of their visa or other related information upon admission to Gordon-Conwell and are solely responsible for lawfully maintaining their visa status.